AgonConsole8/agon-docs/docs/MOS-API.md

 - bit 0 = refresh RTC sysvar before unpacking
 - bit 1 = refresh RTC sysvar after unpacking

-The RTC data sysvar is updated by sending a command to the VDP to request the current time, and MOS will store the response in the RTC system variable area.
+The RTC data sysvar is updated by sending a command to the VDP to request the current time, and MOS will store the response in the [RTC system state information area](#sysvar_rtc).
 If you set bit 0, this API call will send the command to the VDP to request updated RTC data and wait for the response before unpacking the data.
 When you set bit 1, the command will be sent after the data has been unpacked, and the API will return without waiting for the response.

 If you do not want to refresh the RTC data stored in MOS, set the flags to 0.
 You should note that if you do this the data may be stale or, if no request has been sent to the VDP at all for RTC information, be invalid.